 The Soft Moon have evolved impressively over their four albums, and this is by far their best album yet.
 The jagged, overwhelming sound remains – screaming, treated guitars and synths, moody basslines, thumping rhythms – but Luis Vasquez’s vocals are now higher in the mix, and things aren’t quite as dense.
 That doesn’t mean that the punishing impact of their material has been lessened, though.
 The whole album, even the calmer, more restrained moments like Give Something have an implied, ominous threat about them, while Like A Father barrels along like an EBM banger remixed by My Bloody Valentine.
 These different approaches make the album an entirely thrilling, fabulous listen.
 Who knew that there was a link point between industrial, shoegaze and post-punk that could be so brilliant?

-Aside from a few singles, my first exposure to HIDE proper was seeing them live at Cold Waves, on a pitch-black stage, as they delivered a half-hour set of grinding, experimental industrial that afterward rather divided opinion.
-No such problem with this excellent debut album, though, as here they manage to balance the songcraft with the experimentation, and deliver track-after-track of left-field industrial that kicks like a mule and has quite the bite, too.
-An unsettling listen by design, this is a refreshing retort to the machismo of the death throes of the masculine domination of industrial in recent years, and is likely better than anything from those kind of bands achieved, too.
+Aside from a few singles, my first exposure to HIDE proper was seeing them live at Cold Waves, on a pitch-black stage, as they delivered a half-hour set of grinding, experimental industrial that afterwards rather divided opinion.
+No such problem with this excellent debut album, though, as here they manage to balance the songcraft with the experimentation and deliver track-after-track of left-field industrial that kicks like a mule and has quite the bite, too.
+An unsettling listen by design, this is a refreshing retort to the machismo of the death throes of the masculine domination of industrial in recent years, and is likely better than anything from those kinds of bands achieved, too.

 An often-rather underrated band that very much never got the critical and popular respect that they deserved at the time, the band returned five years ago for an exceptional Lexington show (Into the Pit: 167) that featured a couple of new songs, but with no further activity at the time, I rather thought that was that.
 So colour me surprised this summer when a new album was at last announced, and even more surprised at just how good it is.
-Like their previous material, this keeps to the same modus operandi with excellent results – lush, synth-based songs are given depth and a still-surprising darkness by Sarah Blackwood’s resigned, vulnerable vocals that at face value are simply pretty melodies.
+Like their previous material, this keeps to the same modus operandi with excellent results – lush, synth-based songs are given depth and still-surprising darkness by Sarah Blackwood’s resigned, vulnerable vocals that at face value are simply pretty melodies.

 I’ve been patiently awaiting an album from this “supergroup” for what feels like an age, and for once, this was worth the wait and more.
 A collaboration between three heavyweights of German electronic music (Frank Spinath, Daniel Myer and Krischan Wesenberg), as well as writer Sascha Lange, this absolutely feels like it has taken some years to perfect.
 This is a mix of sleek electronic, industrial music, gorgeous melodies and the usual, considered lyrics that I would expect from these artists – and there is not even remotely a middling song here, as everything has its place.

 There are dark, questioning ballads, soaring dancefloor epics (Reach Out a particularly great example), and the distinct feel of Spinath putting in his best vocal performances in years – indeed, the glorious album highlight Lovers sounds for all the world like an Edge of Dawn song.
 Musically, though, it is clinical and clean, very much in the recent styles of Myer and Wesenberg, and it sounds great.
-There hasn’t been a great deal to shout about from the traditional “giants” of German industrial music in the past year, so thank god for this reminding that brilliance can still result from that scene.
+There hasn’t been a great deal to shout about from the traditional “giants” of German industrial music in the past year, so thank god for this reminder that brilliance can still result from that scene.

-Anti-Ghost Moon Ray Records
+/Anti-Ghost Moon Ray Records

 There hasn’t been a single other album released by a British artist this year that has quite seethed in the way that this album does.
 Elizabeth Bernholz, in her Gazelle Twin alter-ego, has released an album that utterly rips into the Brexit fallacy and the Britain of today, and she is clearly utterly disgusted with what she sees.
-Particular elements and themes stand out – the rage at the older generation constantly harking back to a mythical past in the nagging, incessant Better In My Day, working class poverty and desperation in Dieu et Mon Droit, taking politicians and the press at face value in Little Lambs – but as a whole this is a thirty-seven minute protest at a future sold down the river, holding a mirror up to Britain’s inflated sense of self.
+Particular elements and themes stand out – the rage at the older generation constantly harking back to a mythical past in the nagging, incessant Better In My Day, working-class poverty and desperation in Dieu et Mon Droit, taking politicians and the press at face value in Little Lambs – but as a whole this is a thirty-seven-minute protest at a future sold down the river, holding a mirror up to Britain’s inflated sense of self.
 It is a difficult, uncomfortable listen, with little hope for the future, but frankly – as I write no deal has been completed over Brexit – until that deal is done, it is difficult to have any hope.
-A necessary, brilliant album.
+It’s a necessary, brilliant album.

 2018 has been a year for music masquerading as a State of the World Address – one look at the shitshow of politics pretty much anywhere and everywhere this year makes it clear as to why – and a number of them make it into this list (and indeed in the top ten).
 But Janelle Monáe, as might be expected, was doing things differently.
-Her address not only looked at things in terms of actions, but also love and lust.
+Her address not only looked at things in terms of actions but also love and lust.
 And specifically, whose fucking business it was what she did on those terms.
 Songs here looked at love, lust, relationships, sex, and perhaps more critically, personal choice.

 Her own positions seemed to be hinted at in the songs (and in interviews, too), without ever spelling too much of it explicitly (ok, maybe aside from Pynk).
 But why should she?
 More importantly, this was the ArchAndroid revealing her human form, and like everyone else, it was preoccupied with getting through this life – but making sure there was fun to be had along the way, even when protesting against this shitty world.
 The fantastic songs (and accompanying film!) were just part of a wider whole, but what a whole.

-Joy As An Act of Resistance.
+/Joy As An Act of Resistance.

 I was – as ever, really – a bit late to the party with IDLES, only really appreciating their debut Brutalism some months after the event.
 But I was right on it with Joy…, partly because every song I heard before the release of the album was bulletproof.
 And broadly, so it was with the whole album, as the band tore into the various concerns of today (expectations and the toxicity of masculinity, Brexit, class snobbery, small-town violence, immigration, anti-fascism and more) in spectacular style, with witty lyrics and songs that could be terrace chants with little imagination.

 This is an album that bristles with fury at the direction the country has taken, but also has a tenderness and willingness to listen, to understand, and critically, to change.
 It was lauded as one of the most important albums of the year by much of the music press, and for once, maybe this isn’t hyperbole.
-This is an essential listen, even if you don’t like the punk-edged music particularly, as it is a voice to hear.
+This is an essential listen, even if you don’t like punk-edged music particularly, as it is a voice to hear.
 Not all of the working class voted for Brexit and toxicity, and here’s proof – a band offering up an opinion that more might share than they’d admit.

-From When I Wake The Want Is
+/From When I Wake The Want Is

 I only discovered Kathryn Joseph through her mesmerising set supporting Mogwai at Meltdown, and happily the album that followed (her second) very much lived up to the promise of that show.
 This is an avant-garde songstress at the peak of her powers – vocals that roam the scales and sound otherworldly, a lyrical delivery that often makes you work to tease out the exquisite detail of the songs, and a musical accompaniment that is broadly piano-based, and all-but deconstructs the instrument, with unusual sounds and treatments that are easily the conceptual equal of her astonishing voice.
 There is genuinely something special about this, and the more I listen to this album, the more I’m entwined by the unsettling beauty coming out of the speakers.